La-Lojban/lojban.pw/data/pages/en/resources/guaspi/acmpaper.md

-In ``_tan_ -annoy'' who is annoyed? ``_ji_ -me'' is provided by default in the first case (after conversion) of supplementary assertions, main phrases and infinitives that otherwise lack one (provided certain conditions are met).
+In _tan_ -annoy who is annoyed? _ji_ -me is provided by default in the first case (after conversion) of supplementary assertions, main phrases and infinitives that otherwise lack one (provided certain conditions are met).
 Forceful or emotional speech seems more free and expressive with this feature.
-The other clause _``|zey !ji''_ is a possessive phrase; most languages have special grammar just for possessives, but _gua\spi_ uses the general clause mechanism.
+The other clause _|zey !ji_ is a possessive phrase; most languages have special grammar just for possessives, but _gua\spi_ uses the general clause mechanism.

 ### Pronouns Represent Words, Not Things

 The next organizational issue is the pronoun.
 English pronouns have referents just like any other argument.
 But _gua\spi_ pronouns represent words, not the referent of words.
 In computer terms, they are like functions that are expanded in-line rather than being called.
-The represented words are called the ``antecedent'' of the pronoun, and the sentence is analysed as if each pronoun were taken out and replaced by its antecedent.
+The represented words are called the antecedent of the pronoun, and the sentence is analysed as if each pronoun were taken out and replaced by its antecedent.
 The antecedents, not the pronouns, have referents.
 In this way the organizational syntax level can be kept free of meaning, and the semantic level has to deal with only one class of words, predicates.

-For example, a document typically will have a signature line saying in effect ``this text is the output of Jim Carter''.
+For example, a document typically will have a signature line saying in effect this text is the output of Jim Carter.
 (Spoken discourse is analogous though identification is by sight or voice tone.)
-Then when there appears the pronoun _``ji''_ (``me'' in English) the effect is as if the words ``Jim Carter'' had been written in its place.
-That is, ``A rat ate my cheese'' and ``A rat ate Jim Carter's cheese'' mean exactly the same thing.
+Then when there appears the pronoun _ji_ (me in English) the effect is as if the words Jim Carter had been written in its place.
+That is, A rat ate my cheese and A rat ate Jim Carter's cheese mean exactly the same thing.

 As illustrated below, various kinds of context are carried into a phrase by a pronoun-like mechanism.
 When an antecedent is replicated to replace a pronoun the context is replicated with it, so the antecedent will have the same referent in both places despite intervening context changes.
 And when the antecedent is copied any pronouns originally in it have already been replaced by their own antecedents.

 _Gua\spi_ includes question pronouns, phrase-relative pronouns, names and modal pronouns.
 For question pronouns the listener is supposed to say the antecedent; in other words, the speaker provides a sentence and the listener is to fill in the blanks.
-There are question pronouns corresponding to English ``who'', ``how'', ``how many'', ``which'' and ``isn't it''.
+There are question pronouns corresponding to English who, how, how many, which and isn't it.

 Phrase-relative pronouns are for copying neighboring phrases --- arguments or entire sentences.
 One of the more common phrase-relative pronouns is _vgry_ , the whole phrase that the current listener last said, which typically is the question the speaker is filling blanks in.

 In _gua\spi_ a name is a pronoun.
-A name consists of a predicate prefixed by _``qu''_ , or _``qo''_ for foreign names, which disconnects the usual meaning of the predicate and substitutes the pronoun behavior.
+A name consists of a predicate prefixed by _qu_ , or _qo_ for foreign names, which disconnects the usual meaning of the predicate and substitutes the pronoun behavior.
 People are assigned permanent names at birth through a performative (ritual) statement like this:

 >